Empirical Labs Distressor: Design

 The Distressor is an analog VCA compressor with a soft knee and a fixed threshold.
 Its ratio, attack and release times, and input and output gain are all variable.
 The device has built-in options for tube and tape distortion emulation and high-pass filtering, as well as a built-in side-chain allowing for the compressed signal (but not the output) to be high-passed, boosted at 6 kilohertz, and/or linked to another unit to operate in stereo.
 When set to a 10:1 ratio, it runs the signal through a separate circuit designed to emulate an optical compressor that uses photoresistors.
 The EL8-X model comes with additional switches for "Image Link", which causes a linked stereo pair of Distressors to have identical gain reduction, and "British Mode", which emulates a specific setting on the 1176 Peak Limiter.

 History

 Dave Derr

 Dave Derr grew up in a "family of engineers" and studied music in college.
 He spent twelve years playing in a band in Philadelphia after graduating, then worked as an electronics technician for a medical company.
 In 1986, he left the company to work as an engineer at Eventide, where he helped design their H3000 effects unit.
-He left Eventide after nine years to work at his studio in Garfield, New Jersey and started designing the Distressor, being inspired to make his own compression unit after hearing how much his 1176 Peak Limiter and LA-2A Leveling Amplifier improved the sounds of his tracks.
+He left Eventide after nine years to work at his own studio in Garfield, New Jersey and started designing the Distressor, being inspired to make his own compression unit after hearing how much his 1176 Peak Limiter and LA-2A Leveling Amplifier improved his recordings.